Juniors

 Start planning for the future!
 Where will you go?

-The ACT is given nationally on predetermined dates at sites across the nation.
+The ACT will be administered in the spring of junior year.
 Results are sent to the student and to the school.

 As our students get ready themselves to apply to college, the Academic Department provides guidance and direction for local, state, and national scholarships available.